Chapter 3 : Making the World Disappear

 As a holographic ideal, it would rest peacefully at the bottom of her mind for years, gathering strength and becoming absolutely unquestionable and utterly unattainable.
 Eventually, it would begin pulling all the strings, morphing into the symbol of everything Morgan was not allowed to be but knew that she was.
 Why else would she constantly suppress something, if there was nothing dark to hide?

 The deepest conflict is the conflict with oneself, and Morgan knew this better than anyone.
 She would search for an outlet through dark magic, through rule-breaking, through anything she knew was bad.
 With a vehement bitterness, she would detest the Slytherins for being allowed to live it out freely.
 They could receive Theodore Nott’s smiles, they could discuss magic with him, they could plan to make the entire world disappear together with him.
 And she couldn’t, because she was – Morgan wasn’t sure what, really – maybe different, new, foreign, an outsider.
 Whatever the reason, it came down to one thing, namely that, due to some whimsical spin of fate, Morgan was alone.

-Maybe if Morgan wasn’t sorted into Gryffindor that day, then nothing that came later would have happened.
-Maybe we would now be living in a blissful world of peace and understanding.
+Maybe if Morgan hadn’t been sorted into Gryffindor that day, then nothing that came later would have happened.
+Maybe we would now be living in a blissful world of peace and prosperity.

 It may even be fair to say that if Morgan hadn’t been forced into picking sides so early, she would have never been torn enough do what she did, to rebel against the system and to take her rebellion much too far.